What Are Dental Implants?

-The dental implant procedure is really quite short, and we will make sure you have plenty of anesthetic so you don’t feel a thing.
+The dental implant procedure is really quite short, and we will make sure you have appropriate anesthesia so that you remain comfortable.
 A single implant can take as little as half an hour to insert into the jaw.
-Once it is placed your gum will be sutured back in position, completing this stage of surgery.
+Once it is placed, your gum will be sutured back into position, completing this stage of surgery.

-Afterwards you will probably want to take it easy for the rest of the day, but you should be fine to go back to work the next day.
-After this it is simply a matter of waiting for the dental implant post to integrate with your jawbone before the next part (the abutment) can be attached.
+Following the procedure, you should take it easy for the rest of the day, but will likely be able to return to work the next day.
+Then, it is simply a matter of waiting for the dental implant post to integrate with your jawbone before the next part (the abutment) can be attached.
 The final step will be for the implant crown to be made, restoring your smile to its former glory.

 What’s the Actual Implant Surgery like?

 Many people are surprised at how quick implant surgery can be, especially to place a single dental implant.
-We’ll make sure you are comfortably numb throughout the whole procedure and the actual implant placement will probably only take half an hour to an hour.
-Afterwards you will probably want to take it easy for the rest of the day, but you should be fine to go back to work the next day.
+We’ll make sure you are comfortable throughout the whole procedure, and the actual implant placement will probably only take half an hour to an hour.
+Afterwards, you will probably want to take it easy for the rest of the day, but you should be fine to go back to work the next day.
 After this it is simply a matter of waiting for the dental implant post to integrate with your jawbone before the abutment can be attached.
 The final step will be for the implant crown to be made, restoring your smile to its former glory.

 Can I Afford Dental Implants?

-Our implant quotes always include the implant post, the abutment that is attached to the post and the final crown to restore your smile is all included, as well as a CT scan prior to treatment (does not include bone grafts or a custom abutment if needed).
-You can go ahead and book your appointment without concerns that the cost will be too much.
+Our implant quotes always include the implant post, the abutment that is attached to the post, and the final crown to restore your smile.
+Also included in the cost is as a CT scan prior to treatment.
+Bone grafts or a custom abutment if needed will be quoted separately.

-Dental implants are an increasingly becoming the method for replacing teeth, and success rates are extremely high.
-If you think you deserve the very best means of tooth replacement then why not take advantage of this amazing deal?
+Dental implants are an increasingly popular method for replacing teeth, and success rates are extremely high.
+If you think you deserve the very best means of tooth replacement, then why not take advantage of this exceptional opportunity?

 Why Quality Matters

-Tooth implant cost can vary according to the type of implant, and the type of tooth or crown used to restore the implant.
+Tooth implant cost can vary according to the type of implant and the type of tooth or crown used to restore the implant.
 You may find some dentists offer cheap dental implants, or you might know people who have had this procedure in another country at significantly reduced costs.
-This is always risky, as implant dentistry is a surgical procedure, and it is necessary to use high quality dental implants that will not break or fail to integrate with the bone as well as having an experienced surgeon place the implants.
+This is always risky, as implant dentistry is a surgical procedure and it is necessary to use high-quality dental implants that will not break or fail to integrate with the bone and to have an experienced surgeon.
 We only use heavily researched quality implants, and our posts tend to be specially treated to make the integration process easier and more successful.
-Properly placed implants have a success rate of approximately 95% or higher, and will last a considerable number of years, or even your lifetime, making them a very cost-effective option.
+Properly placed implants have a success rate of approximately 95% and can last a considerable number of years, or even a lifetime, making them a very cost-effective option.